Contact Us

 According to a recent Deloitte report, up to 64% of banking businesses are expected to plough investment into combating cybercrime in 2021 and beyond.

-Many are already familiar with things like fingerprint ID, but an increasing number of banks, including HSBC and First Direct, are looking to fintech trends like face and voice recognition to keep their customers safe.
+Many are already familiar with things like fingerprint ID, but an increasing number of banks, including HSBC and First Direct, are looking to the trends in fintech like face and voice recognition to keep their customers safe.

 This not only has the benefit of being far more secure than a password but it’s also much easier for the customer.
 Instead of having to remember endless combinations of letters and digits, and answer multiple questions to access things like telephone banking, they can gain access to their accounts simply by using their biometrics.
 It also benefits the banks by making authentication quicker and more efficient, and enabling them to remove certain human touchpoints.